Double Decker (chocolate bar): Description

+Variants

-There also existed a 'Double Decker – Nuts' launched in 2004, which had the advertising slogan "crispy, crunchy, chewy and nutty".
+A Double Decker – Nuts version launched in 2004, which had the advertising slogan "crispy, crunchy, chewy and nutty".
 This chocolate bar was essentially a Double Decker with nuts contained within the nougat layer; however, it has since been discontinued.
 At the time it was distinctly aimed at males, and featured in Coronation Street credits during 2004.
 In August 2016 Cadbury launched Dinky Deckers as part of the Bite Size bag range which are mini Cadbury Double Deckers available in a 120g pouch bag.